All Products

 passwd elastic

-4. Switch to the elastic user:
+4. Switch to the elastic user.

 su -l elastic

-5. Download and extract the Elasticsearch package:
+5. Download and extract the Elasticsearch installation package.

 wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-7.6.2-linux-x86_64.tar.gz